machal/cssmine-content/css3-jednotky.md

 font-size: 1.5rem;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Its is better to have a fallback generated automatically using a CSS
+It is better to have a fallback generated automatically using a CSS
 preprocessor.

 Here is more about browser support: [caniuse.com/rem](<http://caniuse.com/rem>)